-If I remember correctly Freelancer was started as GetAFreelancer and was more commonly known as GAF.
-They acquired almost all possible freelancing site known to me from those time like ScriptLance, vWorker (Previously RentACoder) to name a few.
+If I remember correctly, Freelancer was started as GetAFreelancer and was more commonly known as GAF.
+They acquired many freelancing sites known to me — sites like ScriptLance, vWorker (Previously RentACoder) to name a few.

-It is quite a big marketplace and possibly second best to Upwork because Upwork quotes as having 4+ Million clients on their home page and Freelancer quotes as Millions of small businesses use them.
+It is quite a big marketplace — possibly second best to Upwork.
+Upwork quotes as having 4+ Million clients on their home page and Freelancer quotes as Millions of small businesses use them.

-My experience with Freelancer has been that jobs are posted by clients of clients and not by direct clients.
+My experience with Freelancer is – jobs are by clients of clients and not by direct clients.

-Fiverr is a different kind of marketplace where freelancers post what they can offer for $5 (five-rr) and clients can search for those and order them.
+Fiverr is a different kind of marketplace.
+Freelancers post what they can offer for $5 (five-rr), and clients can search for those and order.

-Unquestionably the biggest social networking site for professionals with jobs being posted daily.
-There are millions of jobs (Mostly full time but quite a few part-time) jobs are being posted on a daily basis.
+Unquestionably the most significant social networking site for professionals with a lot of jobs offers.
+There are millions of jobs (Mostly full time but few part-time) jobs offers on a daily basis.

 If you find position fitting right for your expertise, you can always apply for it.

 Probably the largest marketplace for logo, web and Graphic design.
-It is more like a contest based marketplace where you provide a brief of the design you are looking for and you will receive tons of design entries to choose from.
+It is more like a contest based marketplace.
+Clients provide a brief of the design and designers submit their entries.
+As a client, you will receive tons of design entries to choose.

-Can get many designs to choose from.
-Freelancer.com has also adopted the similar concept for their web design projects.
+Can get many designs to choose.
+Freelancer.com has also adopted a similar concept for their web design projects.

-Toptal has come up with a completely new process of individually screening each and every freelancer before they open up their projects to freelancer which means it will cut off those low-quality low-priced bids.
+Toptal has come up with an entirely new process of individually screening each freelancer.
+It is only after the screening; they open up their projects to freelancer.
+It helps in cut off those low-quality low-price proposals.

-I did get an invite to join them but then could not schedule a meeting for screening process as I am too overly occupied with my existing clients recently.
+I did get an invite to join them or schedule a meeting for the screening process.
+It is because I am overly occupied with my existing clients recently.

 Designhill is one of the upcoming marketplace for logo, web design & graphic design contests.
 The best part is, the option to sign up as a designer is not very intuitive.
-So there is lot less competition among designers which can mean a less competitive marketplace so people can get paid higher.
+So there is a lot less competition among designers.
+It means a less competitive marketplace so people can get paid higher.